dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0501.md

 This descriptive text now appears in the Insert Function dialog box.

 Figure 5-8 shows the CubeRoot function being used in worksheet formulas.

-FIGURE 5-8: Using the CubeRoot function in formulas.

 By now, things may be starting to come together for you.
 You've found out lots about Sub and Function procedures.
 You start creating macros in Chapter 6, which discusses the ins and outs of developing macros by using the Excel macro recorder.
 And Chapter 20 reveals even more about Function procedures.